SomeoneAlt-86/Jython-Downloader-/README.md

-# Jython-Downloader-
+# Jython-Installer
 Have problems downloading jython?
+Just use the script to download and install jython automatically